x-square/analytics/23_07_research_analytics_terms.md

 ---
-title: "A Beginner's Guide to Research Terms"
+title: "A Beginner's Guide to Terms in Research and Analytics"
 author: 'Chiawei Wang'
 date: 'July 2023'
 ---

-`This document provides an overview of research terms.`
+`This document provides an overview of terms used in research and analytics.`

 # Applied Research